Alday family murders

+1973 murder of a family in Georgia, U.S.

-The Alday family murders took place on May 14, 1973, in Donalsonville, Georgia, a small town in Seminole County, Georgia, when six members of the Alday family were murdered by four men who burglarized a family home.
+The Alday family murders took place on May 14, 1973, in Donalsonville, Georgia, United States, a small town in Seminole County, Georgia, when six members of the Alday family were murdered by four men who burglarized a family home.

 Earlier in May 1973, 19-year-old Carl Isaacs, 26-year-old Wayne Carl Coleman, and 35-year-old George Elder Dungee escaped from a prison in Maryland.
 They joined with Isaacs' younger brother, 15-year-old William Carroll "Billy" Isaacs, to drive to Florida so the three escapees could avoid recapture.
 Prior to the drive to Florida, the four kidnapped and murdered 19-year-old Richard Miller in Pennsylvania, presumably so they could steal Miller's car.

 The four passed through Georgia on their way to Florida.
 On May 14, 1973, they stopped at the home of Jerry and Mary Alday to steal gasoline and decided to burglarize the house to search for valuables.
 As several Alday family members began to return home during the burglary, starting with Jerry and Ned Alday, the four burglars held each Alday family member at gunpoint to force them inside the house, after which they shot each victim to death.
 In all, six Alday family members – five men (Jerry, Ned, Jimmy, Chester, and Aubrey Alday) and one woman (Mary Alday) – were murdered that day.
 The family members were also robbed, and Mary Alday was raped.

 The Isaacs, Coleman, and Dungee fled to Alabama after the murders but later moved to West Virginia, where police apprehended them.
 The four faced trial in early 1974, and Billy Isaacs avoided a death sentence by testifying for the state against his associates.
 Carl Isaacs, George Dungee, and Wayne Coleman were each sentenced to death, although Dungee and Coleman later had their death sentences commuted to life imprisonment after retrials in the late 1980s.
 Carl Isaacs was executed by lethal injection on May 6, 2003, eight days away from the 30th anniversary of the murders.
 At the time of his execution, Isaacs was the longest serving death row inmate in United States history.

 Until Mark Orrin Barton's mass murder of nine people in two Atlanta-based day trading firms in 1999, the Alday family murders were the second deadliest mass murders in Georgia history, only surpassed by the Woolfolk family murders from the 19th century.